 Enter the human, late into this epic voyage played out over billions of years.

-Despite the evidence pervading our physical existence that everything essential for our lives other than sunlight is provided by the species around us, the illusion of separateness has a persistent hold on our intellectual existence.
-Our self-centred senses limit our ability to understand our small part in a system.
-We have sought to tame, shape, control the spaces in which we live, hiding the reality of the fragility and evanescence of our life in a cloak of our own hubris.
-The inability of so many to integrate the oneness of all species into their thinking and behaviour is a threat to the beauty and grandeur of life on earth.
+Despite the all-pervading evidence of our interdependence, that the species around us provide everything essential for our lives other than sunlight, the illusion of separateness has a persistent hold on our intellectual existence.
+Our self-centred senses limit our ability to properly comprehend our part in a wider system.
+We have sought to tame, shape, and control the spaces in which we live, hiding the fragility and evanescence of our life in a cloak of our own hubris.
+The inability of so many people to integrate the oneness of all species into their thinking and behaviour is a threat to the beauty and grandeur of life on earth.

-It is predictable enough that an overly dominant species such as us, devoid of the wisdom to govern its own behaviour, will eventually bring the natural world to a state of decline.
+It is predictable enough that an intelligent, dominant species such as humanity, devoid of the wisdom to govern its own behaviour, will eventually bring the natural world to a state of decline.
 Evolution is a chaotic process, not the self-balancing system some profess it to be; humanity would never have been able to affect the world as it has if that were true.
-There is little limit to the expansion of a species other than the ability to survive and reproduce.
+There is little limit to the expansion of our species other than the ability to survive and reproduce.
 With the adaptability our intelligence allows us, we are able to expand and modify our environments, extending natural limits we would have otherwise faced.
 We have caused the extinction of many species, at little gain to ourselves, but also at little immediate consequence as we are able to turn our gaze to the next unfortunate victim.
 Time and time again throughout our history we have exhausted the fertility of the soil in productive areas around the globe, and although this has led to great suffering, social upheaval and the passing of civilizations, as a species it has merely halted our progress momentarily.
 We leave behind a desert and then simply seek the next fertile patch to denude, forgetting the path we have travelled in the historical blindness of our individual lifetimes.
-Even now we understand this history and how deeply our interaction with the environment has shaped us, few pause to reflect on it.
+Even now we understand this history and how deeply our interaction with the environment has shaped our civilisations, few pause to reflect on it.